CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    See :ref:`formatstrings` for a description of the various formatting options that can be specified in format strings.

-   This method of string formatting is the new standard in Python 3.0, and should be preferred to the ``%`` formatting described in :ref:`string-formatting` in new code.

-   .. versionadded:: 2.6

 .. method:: str.index(sub[, start[, end]])